Brandon689/AngryBirds/README.md

 ## Overview

-This project implements a secure, token-based authentication system for the AngryBirds API.
+This project implements a secure, token-based authentication system for an API.
 It provides a robust foundation for user registration, login, and access control using JSON Web Tokens (JWT) and refresh tokens.

 ## Key Features